M-o-a-T/moat/USAGE.rst

 Using DistGPIO
 ==============

-Run "distkv client gpio monitor" to connect to the server on localhost.
+Run "moat kv gpio monitor" to connect to the server on localhost.

-See "distkv dump cfg gpio" for configuration options.

 Data structure
 ==============

-On disk, the path to the port is ".distkv gpio SERVER TYPE CARD PORT" by default.
+On disk, the path to the port is ":.kv.gpio.SERVER.TYPE.DRIVER.PORT" by default.
 All attributes are also looked up in the higher nodes, so you can set per-type or per-server defaults easily.

 Server attributes
 +++++++++++++++++

 * server: a dict with host and port.
-Set by ``distkv client gpio server``.
+Set by ``moat kv gpio server``.

 * poll: The cylce time of the controller.
 Typical: 0.05 seconds.